hrfrahn/191A-GroupProject/README.md

   *Privacy of Respondents
-  *Getting enough respondents from different economic backgrounds *Wording the questions so financially insecure students don't feel ashamed *Contextualizing the responses within a map
+  *Getting enough respondents from different economic backgrounds *Wording the questions so financially insecure students don't feel shamed *Contextualizing the responses within a map

  We're planning to reach out Good Clothes, Good People at UCLA (an on-campus org that provides essentials to students in need) for data about student needs. https://goodclothesgoodpeople.org/